VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 }
 ```

+> **JanaPersona:** You can see how we manage the risks associated with displaying stale data by adjusting the caching duration, or even deciding not to cache the data at all.

 The system now also uses a cache to hold seat type descriptions in the **PricedOrderViewModelGenerator** class.

 ## Using multiple topics to partition the service bus

-To reduce the number of messages flowing through the service bus topics, we created two additional topics to transport events published by the **Order** and **SeatAvailability** aggregates.
+To reduce the number of messages flowing through the service bus topics, we partitioned the service bus by creating two additional topics to transport events published by the **Order** and **SeatAvailability** aggregates.
+This helps us to avoid being throttled by the service bus when the application is experiencing very high loads.
 The following snippet from the Settings.xml file shows the definitions of these new topics:

 ```XML
 <Topic Path="conference/orderevents" IsEventBus="true">